 The home of Commandaria wine is Cyprus, an island (and country) in the Mediterranean Sea.
 More specifically, the wine comes from a region 20 miles north of Limassol, the island’s second-largest city.

 The Commandaria region has DOC status, so it is protected in the European Union, the United States, and Canada.
 It includes only 14 villages where vintners may produce the wine.

 Commandaria is the world’s oldest named wine that’s still in production.
 The ancient Greeks knew this wine style 800 years before Christ.
 For many centuries, they referred to it as “Cypriot Manna”.

 In 1191, Cyprus became the target of the crusaders led by King Richard the Lionheart of England.
 A ship, carrying his fiancée Berengaria and his sister Joan, was separated from his fleet in a storm.
-It shipwrecked at the island’s coast, and Isaac Doukas Komnenos, then ruler of Cyprus, took the women hostage.
+It shipwrecked on the island’s coast, and Isaac Doukas Komnenos, then ruler of Cyprus, took the women hostage.
 As he refused to release them, Richard and his troops invaded the island on June 1st.
 They conquered Limassol, freed his bride and sister, and imprisoned Isaac.

 The next year, Richard and Berengaria celebrated their wedding in Limassol.
 During the festivity, they drank Commandaria wine.
 And the English king enjoyed it so much that he praised it as the “wine of kings and king of wines”.

 Just weeks later, the crusaders continued their campaign, heading toward Syria.
 Richard sold Cyprus to the Knights Templar, who resold it to the French knight Guy of Lusignan.
 But they kept a feudal estate at Kolossi, a village on the outskirts of Limassol.
 This estate was called “La Grande Commanderie” (English: the great commandery) to distinguish it from two smaller outposts on the island.